AbdullahSaquib/django-counter-widget/README.md

 In the template where you are rendering YourForm, include the following line

-    {% include "counter_widgets/counter_script.html" %}
+    {{ form.media }}

-If you don't include the above line in the template where you are rendering the widget, the increment (+) and decrement (-) buttons will not work.
+where "form" is the name of the context variable that refers to the form containing the counter widget.
+If you do not include the above line in the template, the increase (+) and decrease (-) buttons will not work.
+{{form.media}} will add the following line in the rendered HTML

+    <script src="/static/counter_widgets/js/counter.js"></script>

 ## Customising the Widget
 You can create your own customized widget from Counterwidget.
 You can change increment text, decrement text, delta (increment/decrement amount default is 1), you can have different values ​​for increment and decrement.